nquinn721/mobx-store-model-workspace/packages/storemodelmobx/README.md

 ### Adds the store to loader

-registerStore(Store)
+### name either has to be passed in here or as a property on the store

+registerStore(Store, name?)

-### This will fire refreshData on all the stores, then it will hydrate them from localstorage and then it will
+### This will fire refreshData on all the stores,

 ### call getDataFromStores from all objects downloaded